 3. Building the Employee Business Awareness

 We already know, that fair and clever distribution of tasks is significant.
 Each team member should have responsibilities in the line with their competencies, while not feel overloaded with the work.
 However, to make the employees work effectively and to let them achieve better results, they should be ensured with a broader perspective of the company’s strategic goals.
 To reach that, it is necessary for the employees to look beyond their own position or department.
 And one more time – not the company per se, but the manager is responsible for helping employees to obtain that.
-By his or her decisions, company’s goals should be transformed into activities perform by his or her team.
+By his or her decisions, the company’s goals should be transformed into activities perform by his or her team.
 One way to do this effectively is to cascade goals.

-Managers can empower employees by “cascading” responsibilities – dividing into individual tasks, and setting the priorities, as they have different role for the implementation of the plan.
+Managers can empower employees by “cascading” responsibilities – dividing into individual tasks, and setting priorities, as they have a different role for the implementation of the plan.
 This can help with the team getting a sense of the broader context of the goals and provides a sense of accomplishment as a team rather than an individual.
 The next step in understanding the activities of each team member is to follow the performance metrics and measure the effects.

 4. Communication and conversation, conversation, conversation

 The flow of information is essential for interpersonal relations.
 In team management, communication is the foundation of efficiency.
 A constructive dialogue between manager and staff allows articulation of key tasks that need to be done.
 The simpler and brighter message is, the less space there is for misunderstandings.
 Every confusion may result in slowing down the work and creating an atmosphere of unnecessary tension or chaos.